tytydraco/yessleep/out/I_used_to_be_a_homicide_detective_Now_I_work_for_a_cult.md

 "Hey, man.
 You can relax.
 I'm the one who helped you out there.
 You would have died if it wasn't for me."

 I scanned his face, and I believed him.
-I put my fists down.
+I put my fist down.

 He continued.
 "I hated it here as well, but I could never find an opportunity to strike back.
 What you did was very brave."